-Major Drilling believes its long-term sustainability depends on the Company serving as: stewards of the environment where we work; valued contributors to the communities where we operate; and responsible corporate citizens in the eyes of the Company's workforce, clients, local communities, shareholders, and other external stakeholders.
-To achieve this, the Company is committed to continuously improving and strengthening its ESG Framework for its global operations, which is underpinned by Major Drilling's ESG Policy, complimenting other corporate policies, such as its Code of Ethics and Business Conduct, Diversity Policy, Biodiversity Policy, Anti-Corruption Policy, and Human Rights Policy; its critical governance mechanisms such as the global Whistleblower Program; and its industry-leading workforce Health and Safety Program.
-Major Drilling will be publishing its 2023 Sustainability Report early in fiscal 2025.
+Major Drilling understands its long-term sustainability depends on the Company serving as: stewards of the environment where we work; valued contributors to the communities where we operate; and responsible corporate citizens in the eyes of the Company's workforce, clients, local communities, shareholders, and other external stakeholders.
+To achieve this, the Company is committed to continuously strengthening and adhering to its Sustainability Framework for its global operations, which is underpinned by Major Drilling's Sustainability Policy, complementing other corporate policies, such as its Code of Ethics and Business Conduct, Diversity Policy, Biodiversity Policy, Anti-Corruption Policy, and Human Rights Policy.
+Additionally, the Company relies on critical governance mechanisms including the global Whistleblower Program and its industry-leading Health and Safety Program.

-Major Drilling remains committed to delivering impactful contributions to the communities where it operates around the world, as underscored in the Company's Communities Policy, such as through its longstanding Indigenous partnerships in Canada, and frequent community initiatives undertaken by its teams worldwide.
+Major Drilling remains committed to delivering impactful contributions to the communities where it operates around the world, as underscored in the Company's Communities Policy.
+This commitment is demonstrated through longstanding Indigenous partnerships in Canada, and frequent community initiatives by its teams worldwide.